pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/program/call_for_proposals.md

 Whether you got started with Python last month or you've been around for 20 years, we think you've got something to share.
 The Python community is stronger than ever and we're still reaching new areas, new industries, and new users.
 Be a part of growing Python by helping us change the future.

 In particular, we welcome submissions from people that have never done a talk before!
 And if you want help preparing a talk, let us know!
-Volunteers are eager to help new people do talks.
+Volunteers are eager to help new people with talks.

-You may submit multiple proposals.
+You may submit multiple proposals however we will typically only accept one proposal per speaker.

 ## Financial Aid / Travel Assistance